tuvllms/ai-seminar-spring-2026/_pages/logistics.md

 ### Student collaboration policy

-For group projects, work must be completed solely by members of the group.
-Apart from group projects, students must independently complete their work.
+For group presentations, work must be completed solely by members of the group.
+Apart from group presentations, students must independently complete their work.
 Sharing code or written materials with others is prohibited.
 However, discussing concepts, clarifying instructions, exploring problem-solving approaches, or seeking debugging advice (without sharing code) is encouraged.
 All external sources must be properly cited.

 ***